finaptic/public-documentation/docs/Implementation-Guide/Onboarding/ProductlessOnboardingDoc.md

 1. [Onboarding Overview](/../../Implementation-Guide/Onboarding/OnboardingDocumentation/)
 2. [Onboarding Sequence Diagram](/../../Implementation-Guide/Onboarding/OnboardingSequenceDoc/)
 3. [Finaptic's Authorized User Policies](/../../Implementation-Guide/Banking/Authorized-User/AuthorizedUserDocumentation/)
+4. [Test profiles](/../../Implementation-Guide/Onboarding/OnboardingTestProfiles/) to test your onboarding flow

 ---

 #### What is a Productless Onboarding?

-Productless  Onboarding is the foundation on which an Authorized User is Onboarded to the platfomr without the actual creation of a product post the successful completion of onboarding.
+Productless  Onboarding is the foundation on which an Authorized User is Onboarded to the platform without the actual creation of a product post the successful completion of onboarding.

 Productless Onboarding will apply to applicants who may or may not require AML & KYC identity validation.